Nameless Rumia's Wiki

 3. Stardust Crusaders (スターダストクルセイダース, Sutādasuto Kuruseidāsu)

-4. Diamond is Unbreakable (ダイヤモンドは砕けない, Daiyamondo wa Kudakenai)
+4. Diamond is Unbreakable (ダイヤモンドは砕けない, Daiyamondo wa Kudakenai)1)

-Giorno Giovanna, an Italian teenager, infiltrates the mafia with hopes to reform them.
-However, things take a sharp turn once they decide to betray the boss's final orders and try to uncover who he is.
+Giorno Giovanna infiltrates the mafia with hopes to reform them, but things take a sharp turn as they decide to betray the boss's final orders and make an attempt to uncover his true identity.

 6. Stone Ocean (ストーンオーシャン, Sutōn Ōshan)